gngrwzrd/UIViewControllerStack/readme.md

 };
 ````

-There is also traditional NSNotifications available with:
+There's also traditional NSNotifications available with:

 ````
 extern NSString * const UIViewControllerStackNotificationWillPush;